 For example, I don’t have any status with Delta — but since we took that Delta One flight from Atlanta, we received access to the Sky Deck at the Delta Sky Club.
 It was a beautiful lounge with good food and an outdoor patio that was perfect for plane watching — #AvGeek heaven!

-These credit cards below include Priority Pass Select as a cardholder benefit.
+The credit cards below are some of our favorites that include Priority Pass Select as a cardholder benefit.
 Also, with these cards, you can bring up to 2 guests in with you, for free.

-There are 2 trains of thought when it comes to flying with kids: you should either be one of the first to board or one of the last.
+There are 2 approaches to boarding a flight when flying with kids: you should either be one of the first to board or towards the end of the boarding process.

-Some people like to wait for all of the chaos to settle before boarding and taking their seat, or give the kids more time to burn off energy — but I don’t.
+Some people like to wait for all of the chaos to settle before boarding and taking their seat.
+Others may prefer giving the kids more time to burn off energy — but I don’t.
 I prefer to get on the plane as soon as possible, make sure that my carry-on bag is in an overhead compartment near me, and start getting the kids settled.

-When traveling with children, most airlines will allow families to board first so they can get their strollers and seats sorted out before the main boarding process begins.
+When traveling with children, some airlines allow families to board first so they can get their strollers and seats sorted out before the main boarding process begins.
 So regardless of whether you are flying coach or business, you should take advantage of priority boarding when traveling with young children.

 That being said, if the airline you are flying with doesn’t offer priority boarding for families, a business class ticket will still let you board before most other passengers.